Retail Lessons for Grocery

 Being that grocery shopping tends to be more hands-on in nature, such as selecting produce, it is difficult to go full contactless.
 However, features such as online product comparison can allow customers to scan ingredient lists and nutritional facts online to avoid handling excessive merchandise in the aisle.

 Checkout offers another opportunity to go contactless.
 Rather than hand the customer a germ-laden paper receipt, many retailers are switching to its digital counterpart.
 The receipt lands immediately in the customer’s inbox, and one less physical interaction takes place in the interim.
 Not only are digital receipts healthier, they also provide a unique opportunity to continue engagement with customers after the sale.

 Building on the above need for contactless options, many customers identified a preference for not headed into the store at all.
 Similar to retail, an early concern that arose was the inability to provide customers with the tactile experience associated with in-store shopping.

 Many were quick to implement buy online pick-up in-store options, or BOPIS for short, to allow customers to manage their exposure to contact while shopping.
 Curbside, a process previously only used by big-box retailers like Target, was also quickly adopted as a means of limiting customer contact.

 Retailers and grocers alike rushed to get these solutions up and running, only to have to clean up the process with time.
-Grocers looking to implement a BOPIS or curbside solution can learn more about how to do this efficiently here.
+Grocers looking to implement a BOPIS or curbside solution can learn about some of the cons of current solutions here.